Ordnung muss sein: Introduction

 \section{Introduction}

 A \emph{length category} is an abelian category such that any chain of subobjects for a given object is finite and the isomorphism classes of objects form a set \cite{Ga1973}.
 There are two basic invariants: the \emph{centre}, which is the ring of natural transformations from the identity functor to itself, and the \emph{ext-quiver}, for which the vertices are given by the isomorphism classes of simple objects, and there is an arrow $[S]\to [T]$ if $\Ext^1(T,S)\neq 0$.
-The following result describes a class of length categories that are completely determined by these invariants.\footnote{Following the title of the paper, we may refer to conditions (1)--(3) as `Hausordnung', cf.\ \url{https://de.wikipedia.org/wiki/Hausmeister_Krause_-_Ordnung_muss_sein}.}
+If there are no oriented cycles, then we set $[S]\le [T]$ if there is a path from $[S]$ to $[T]$ in the ext-quiver and this yields a partial order.
+The following result describes a class of length categories that are completely determined by these invariants.\footnote{Following the title of the paper, we may refer to conditions (L1)--(L3) as `Hausordnung', cf.\ \url{https://de.wikipedia.org/wiki/Hausmeister_Krause_-_Ordnung_muss_sein}.}

 For an abelian category $\A$ we write $Z(\A)$ for its centre and say that an endomorphism of an object $X$ is \emph{central} if it lies in the image of the canonical map $Z(\A)\to\End(X)$.
 The category $\A$ is \emph{connected} if $0$ and $1$ are the only idempotents in $Z(\A)$.